gjhami/LinkSiren/README.md

 ```

 ## How is this better than the other tools?
-Other tools are built to place a single malicious .url file at a specified location and clean up that one malicious .url file.
+Other tools are built to place a single malicious .searchConnector-ms, .library-ms, or .url file at a specified location and clean up that one malicious file.
 If you find yourself with access to a lot of shares you may want things to scale and you may not be in the mood to write a wrapper.
 LinkSiren crawls shares you currently have access to and ranks every subfolder based on the liklihood it will be opened by a user sometime soon.
-Then it uses this information to target malicious .url file distribution to multiple locations at once.
-Additionally, LinkSiren records the full UNC path of every .url file it creates, allowing for cleanup with a single command.
+Then it uses this information to target malicious file distribution to multiple locations at once.
+Additionally, LinkSiren records the full UNC path of malicious file it creates, allowing for cleanup with a single command.

 Summary
-- Scales to an arbitrary number of .url files
+- Scales to an arbitrary number of malicious .searchConnector-ms, .library-ms, or .url files
-- Targeted .url placement
+- Targeted malicious file placement
-- Single command cleanup
+- Single command deployment and cleanup
 - Cross platform with python

 ## How will you make it even better?
 I'm looking to add the following features:
 - [x] Start the WebClient service on targets using searchConnector-ms and library-ms files (see [The Hacker Recipes](https://www.thehacker.recipes/ad/movement/mitm-and-coerced-authentications/webclient#start-the-webclient-service) and [Farmer Source Code](https://github.com/mdsecactivebreach/Farmer/blob/main/crop/Crop/Crop.cs))
 - [x] Coerce HTTP authentication with WebDAV connection strings (see [The Hacker Recipes](https://www.thehacker.recipes/ad/movement/mitm-and-coerced-authentications/webclient#abuse))
-- [ ] Support additional file types: SCF and LNK (per [MITRE](https://attack.mitre.org/techniques/T1187/))
+- [x] ~~Support additional file types: SCF and LNK (per [MITRE](https://attack.mitre.org/techniques/T1187/)).~~ .searchConnector-ms and .library-ms files pursued instead for their ability to start the WebClient service as part of HTTP authentication coercion.
 - [ ] Multithreading/Multiprocessing for faster share crawling
 - [ ] Add a progress bar for share crawling
 - [ ] Enable authentication using a NTLM hash